Sales Training - 5 of The Stupidest Questions to Ask Retail Shoppers

 In Sum

-There are a lot of mistakes we make when selling ourselves and our products.
+We make many mistakes when selling ourselves and our products.
 Use these retail management tips to eliminate these bad customer service examples from your selling presentations, and then give your crew sales training to grow your sales.

 Of course, I'd suggest you look at my retail customer service programs to help you do that...

-And if you're looking for how to convert more lookers to buyers and create a store your customers will love, check out my online retail sales training program, SalesRX.
+If you're looking to learn how to convert more lookers to buyers and create a store your customers will love, check out my online retail sales training program, SalesRX.

 Learn More About SalesRX